assiljaby/trafic-toll-calculator/README.md

 - [x] Implement logger middleware for the invoice aggregator
 - [x] Implement HTTP transport
 - [ ] Implement GRPC and proto buffers
+- [ ] Implement instrumentation for all the services
+- [ ] Implement gokit